 Agawam (or Agawom) – A name of frequent occurrence in south New England; Long Island, New York; and at least three villages or tribes in Massachusetts.
 The most important of these villages was located near present-day Ipswich, Massachusetts.
 However, the site was sold by the chief in 1638.
 This band was part of the Pennacook Confederacy and was almost extinct in 1658.
 However, as late as 1726 there were still three families living near Wigwam Hill.
 The second tribe or band of that name had its chief town on Long hill, near Springfield, Massachusetts.
 Springfield was sold in 1635 and the Indian town was in existence in 1675.
 This tribe was commonly classed with the Pacomtuc.
 The third was about Wareham, Massachusetts, the site of which was sold in 1655.
 It was probably subject to the Wampanoag, but joined in the plot against the English in 1621.

-Akonapi – A people mentioned in the ancient Walam Olum record of the Delawares (Brinton, Lenape Legends, 190, 231, 1885), with whom they fought during their migrations.
-Brinton, who identities them with the Akowini of the same tradition, thinks it probable that they lived immediately N. of Ohio r. in Ohio or Indiana.
-He regards Akowini as “correspondent” with Sinako, and Towakon with Towako; the latter he identities with the Ottawa, called by the Delawares Taway.
-If this identification be correct, it is likely that the Akonapi were the Sinago branch of the Ottawa, (C. T. )
+Akonapi – A people mentioned in the ancient Walam Olum record of the Delaware, with whom they fought during their migrations.
+They have been identified with the Akowini of the same tradition, thinks it probable that they lived immediately north of the Ohio River in Ohio or Indiana.
+He regards Akowini as “correspondent” with Sinako, and Towakon with Towako; the latter he identities with the Ottawa, called by the Delaware Taway.
+If this identification is correct, it is likely that the Akonapi were the Sinago branch of the Ottawa.

 Alchedoma – A former Yuman tribe which were found living in eight villages in 1604 by Juan de Onate below the mouth of the Gila on the Colorado River.
 Later, they were living along the Colorado River in Arizona and California and were estimated to have numbered about 2,500 people.
 They were allegedly enemies with the Mohave tribe and were absorbed by the Maricopa Indians, whom they joined before fleeing from the Colorado River from the Mohave.